Do I need to open a bank account in Finland?

 The grant allowance is intended to assist with living costs in Finland.
 It bears no relation to the grantee’s salary in the United States nor is it meant to pay for the travel expenses or tuition of dependents.
 It is not intended to cover extraordinary project costs, such as film, art materials, extensive photocopying, and so on.

 Grantees should be prepared to make some adjustments if need be.
 For example, apartments are usually smaller than those in the United States.
 The prices of most things do not vary remarkably from their counterparts in the United States, but some items can be much more expensive.
 The maintenance allowance will not suffice to cover major purchases of winter wear or sports equipment.
 Furthermore, the allowance has not been designed to cover travel in Europe during or after the grant period.

 It is important to note that internationally the funding for Fulbright grants comes from a number of sources and it very much depends on the country as well as the particular grant program.
-In approximately 50 countries around the world, there is a binational commission that administers the Fulbright program and each of the commissions is unique (and different from each other) in many ways.
-Fulbright Finland Foundation is an independent binational commission.
+In approximately 50 countries around the world, there is a bi-national commission that administers the Fulbright program and each of the commissions is unique (and different from each other) in many ways.
+The Fulbright Finland Foundation is an independent binational commission.
 Approximately 80% of the funding of the Finnish Commission comes from Finland.

-The maintenance allowances in the majority of grant categories are paid by Fulbright Finland from a Finnish account.
-Please note, there are three exceptions: the Specialist program, the Distinguished Fulbright Awards in Teaching Research Program, and the Fulbright-EDUFI Fellowships program grantees.
+The maintenance allowances in the majority of grant categories are paid by the Fulbright Finland Foundation from a Finnish account.
+Please note, there are three exceptions: the Specialist program, the Fulbright Distinguished Awards in Teaching Research Program, and the Fulbright-EDUFI Fellowships program.